vaibnak/ATMbuddy/README.md

   * Code - This is used for uniquely identifying ATMs by Banks
   * Adress - This is address is converted to Location coordinates using `Geocoding`.
   * Status - This is set as working or not working based on the particular ATM.
-* On getting a review which notifies the bank about the ATM machine not working, or any other reasons for not working of ATMs<br>
-  bank can long click on the ATM cardview to change its status from working to non-working.
+* On getting a review which notifies the bank about the ATM machine not working, or any other reasons for not working of ATMs bank can long click on the ATM cardview to change its status from working to non-working.

   # Technologies Used